techidaily/site-win-answers/source/_posts/1723009927843-fortnite-boot-up-blues-heres-how-to-fix-a-frozen-loading-screen.md

 3. Navigate to the**Detail** tab.**Right-click** the process related to Fortnite (**FortniteClient-Win64-Shipping.exe** ,**FortniteClient-Win64-Shipping\_EAC.exe** and**FortniteLauncher.exe** ) and select**High** .
 ![](https://images.drivereasy.com/wp-content/uploads/2018/09/Snap50.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ITtcSWvS8bo?si=4M4BfMgaabrW6148" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Run your Fortnite to see if the stuttering issue reappears.
 If the issue persists, don’t worry.
 There are more fixes for you to try.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/HtM7d4dpN1I?si=2vN_xgVGD4eYGORu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### **Fix 7: Restrict applications and downloads in the background**